 2.32 Possibly the newest of the three villages in terms of growth, a hundred years ago Chiswell Green was merely a stop on the road linking Watford and St Albans, surrounded by a collection of farms with associated housing.
 Its centre was the blacksmith's workshop (which latterly saw double duty as an alehouse) and which today, much renovated, is the Grade II listed Three Hammers public house.
-Together with a small number of retail outlets, including both a both a post office and a pharmacy, it remains the centre of the village.
+Together with a small number of retail outlets, including both a post office and a pharmacy, it remains the centre of the village.

-2.33 Adjacent to the Three Hammers, Chiswell Green Lane leads west to riding stables and the headquarters of the Royal Entomological Society, with the sculpture of a giant-sized ant displayed on its forecourt.
-Further on is the Plaistows grass-runway airfield, used by microlights and small fixed-wing aircraft.
+- 2.33 Adjacent to the Three Hammers, Chiswell Green Lane leads west to riding stables and the headquarters of the Royal Entomological Society, with the sculpture of a giant-sized ant displayed on its forecourt.
+Further on is the Plaistows grass-runway airfield, used by microlights and small fixed-wing aircraft. - 2.34 Increasingly, as the gateway into St Albans from the M1 and M25 along the B4360 Watford to served by regular bus services linking it to Watford, St Albans and Luton.

-2.34 Increasingly, as the gateway into St Albans from the M1 and M25 along the B4360 Watford to St Albans road, Chiswell Green has grown to be linear in shape, with residential expansion almost exclusively bordering the path of this road.
+St Albans road, Chiswell Green has grown to be linear in shape, with residential expansion almost exclusively bordering the path of this road.

-2.35 Over the years, and most specifically during the

-1950s to 1970s, the village was extensively developed to reach its current size.
-Home to Killigrew Primary School and also a branch of the United Reformed Church, Chiswell Green is well served by regular bus services linking it to Watford, St Albans and Luton.
+2.35 Over the years, and most specifically during the 1950s to 1970s, the village was extensively developed to reach its current size.
+Home to Killigrew Primary School and also a branch of the United Reformed Church, Chiswell Green is well